RetroReversing/retroReversing/categories/misc/ProgrammingLanguages.md

 Most games post MegaDrive/SNES/Game Boy Color were written in C and many games post PS1 were written in C++.

-However there are some interesting exceptions to this rule such as commercial Game Boy Color games written in C (e.g Lego Stunt Rally).
+However there are some interesting exceptions to this rule such as commercial Game Boy Color games written in C (e.g Lego Stunt Rally [^2], Datel Rocket games).

 One good way to tell if a game uses C/C++ is to look for C-style strings in the disassembed code/memory.